ArneBinder/DTAMetadata/documentation/diary_arne.md

  o index is shifted because ID column is invisible via listViewWithOptions.html.twig o why is the ID column accessible?
 It's added DataDomainController/genericDataTablesDataSourceAction.
 Why not to add to $tableRowViewCaptions?

+2015-01-12
+ o Added parameter $hiddenIdColumn to findPaginatedSortedFiltered in order to handle the index shift.

  TODO:
  o Tab-Constraint DONE
  o merge multiple spaces